 \labbel{spec} As another generalization, our constructions can all be made more symmetrical, in the sense that the terms we construct can be always chosen in such a way that they satisfy the ``specular'' condition

 for all indices $i$.
-Thus we get still other conditions equivalent to congruence distributivity.
-We show in Section \ref{specm} that, for every form of distributivity under consideration, in the case when the index $n$ is even, our results turn out to be essentially the same, if we impose the above condition of specularity.
+Thus we get still other conditions implying congruence distributivity.
+We show in Section \ref{specm} that, for every form of distributivity under consideration, in the case when the index $n$ is even our results turn out to be essentially the same if we impose the above condition of specularity.